At The End Of Meiosis I Each Daughter Cell Is

 Interkinesis: A Brief Interlude

 Following Meiosis I, the cell may enter a brief period called interkinesis.
 Unlike interphase, there is no DNA replication during interkinesis.
-This period is often short, and in some organisms, it may be absent altogether.
+In practice, this period is often short, and in some organisms, it may be absent altogether.
 Interkinesis serves as a transition phase between Meiosis I and Meiosis II, preparing the cell for the second division.

 Meiosis II: Separating Sister Chromatids